DamonDeng/SampleStrands/backend/DATABASE_MIGRATION_GUIDE.md

 # Database Migration Guide

-This guide explains how to migrate your AI Chat Desktop application from in-memory storage to persistent SQLite database storage.
+This guide explains how to migrate your SampleStrands application from in-memory storage to persistent SQLite database storage.

 ## Overview